coursetable/ferry/docs/getting_started.md

 ### Importation

+With all our data preprocessed, we can now begin assembly into tables for import into the database.
+This is performed by `/ferry/transform.py`, which pulls together all of these previous files and outputs a collection of CSVs in `/data/importer_dumps`.

-As mentioned above, the only step here is to run `/ferry/stage.py`.
-With our full dataset, this takes about 2 minutes.
+After these tables have been constructed, we run `/ferry/stage.py` to read and copy our CSVs into Postgres.
+With our full dataset, this takes about two minutes.

 ### Post-processing

 After the initial tables have been staged in Postgres, we run `/ferry/deploy.py` to do the following:

-- Check invariants (e.g. the season codes in our listings and courses tables match)
+- Check invariants (e.g. the season codes in our listings and courses tables match).
-- If checks are successful, promote our staging tables to the main ones
+- If checks are successful, promote our staging tables to the main ones.
-- Reindex the entire database
+- Reindex the entire database.
-- Regenerate materialized tables and add full-text search capability
+- Regenerate materialized tables (namely, `computed_listing_info`).
+- Ping CourseTable to download JSON dumps for courses per season.
+These JSONs are used for fast catalog search, which is done on the frontend rather than via requests with Ferry.

 With our full dataset, this takes about a minute.

-## Troubleshooting

-- On post-Sierra versions of macOS, running `poetry install` may report an error during `psycopg2` installation stating that `ld: library not found for -lssl`.
-To fix this, make sure OpenSSL is installed (such as through `brew install openssl`) and rerun the above command block.
-- On macOS Big Sur, the new version number may cause Poetry to attempt to compile several modules such as NumPy and SpaCy from scratch rather than using prebuilt binaries.
-This can be avoided by setting the flag `SYSTEM_VERSION_COMPAT=1`.
-- ARM Macs currently do not have good support for NumPy and several other compiled Python packages, so we recommend that you [run terminal with Rosetta2](https://www.notion.so/Run-x86-Apps-including-homebrew-in-the-Terminal-on-Apple-Silicon-8350b43d97de4ce690f283277e958602) or use the provided [VSCode DevContainer](https://code.visualstudio.com/docs/remote/containers).